Usage Guide

 What Gets Configured:

-issues-path- Where to store synced issuesrepository-path- Where to clone repositoriesplan.parallelism- How many plans to generate concurrently (default: 1)implement.parallelism- How many implementations to run concurrently (default: 1)implement.use_worktree- Use git worktree for implementations (default: True)implement.push_branch- Auto-push branches after implementation (default: False)implement.create_pr- Auto-create PRs after implementation (default: False)agent.default- Default LLM agent to use (default: "claude-code")
+issues-path- Where to store synced issuesrepository-path- Where to clone repositoriesplan.parallelism- How many plans to generate concurrently (default: 1)plan.agent- Agent for planning (overrides agent.default when set)plan.model- Model for planning (overrides agent.model when set)implement.parallelism- How many implementations to run concurrently (default: 1)implement.agent- Agent for implementation (overrides agent.default when set)implement.model- Model for implementation (overrides agent.model when set)implement.use_worktree- Use git worktree for implementations (default: True)implement.push_branch- Auto-push branches after implementation (default: False)implement.create_pr- Auto-create PRs after implementation (default: False)agent.default- Default LLM agent to use (default: "claude-code")

 Config Command